-Admiration holds a mysterious phenomena in it that cannot be easily explained by words; phenomena that I can now acknowledge personally with humility and reverence.
+Admiration holds a mysterious phenomenon that cannot be easily explained in words; phenomenon that I can now acknowledge personally with humility.

-I have never shied away from challenges, as they have contributed to major breakthroughs in my personal growth and development.
+I have never shied away from challenges as they have contributed to major breakthroughs in my personal growth and development.
 At the height of any difficulties, what I realize now on the hindsight is my intuitive belief in myself and instinctual recognition of what I could truly admire about my challenges, knowing that resistance would only attract more of the same, but admiration would vanish them into a vast space.
-This is how I have pushed through with persistence without resistance, while tracking to find their blessings in disguise; they have never failed to show up and drive me to much higher grounds.
+This is how I have pushed through with persistence without resistance, while tracking to find their blessings in disguise; as they have never failed to show up and lift me up to higher grounds.

-I am grateful to my critics and adversaries and
+And for that reason, I am grateful to my critics and adversaries